 We expect everyone to strive to develop a mindset to reach their potential.
-We foster our vision through a culture in which our NEPS Learning Values shape all of our interactions, are explicitly and implicitly taught through a curriculum underpinned by our four core principles:
+We foster our vision through a culture in which our NEPS Learning Values shape all of our interactions, and are explicitly and implicitly taught through a curriculum underpinned by our four core curriculum principles:

 focusing on wellbeing and relationships and sustainability

-Our four Core Principles underpin the organisation of our curriculum:
+Our four core principles underpin the organisation of our curriculum: